Mackenzie-High/autumn/markdown/Known Bugs.md

 + Bug: Execution Test T0234?
 + Add a generalized error handler.

-## Things Needed to Finish the Compiler Itself:
+## Things Needed to Completely Finish the Compiler Itself:
 + Make sure that the predefined methods in records generate bridges, when needed.
 + Remove Tuple Covariance - Inhibits Type Safety - Already Documented
 + Finish Tuple implementation and testing.
 Documentation is done.